-Third, and more to the point, as a service to a client I was asked to analyze several years worth of milk checks received from a cheese plant in California.
+More to the point, as a service to a client I was asked to analyze several years worth of milk checks received from a cheese plant in California.
 In this case, the producers received payment based on a cheese yield formula.
 Each load of milk was tested for butterfat and protein and the yield of that milk computed or determined.
 In total I analyzed hundreds of such individual computations of yields.
 The formula for computing the yields was overtly not stated, but was consistent the use of the Van Slyke formula, 78% of casein to total protein and 94% butterfat recovery.
+Similar analysis for producers selling milk to plants in other states where modern plants pay on a cheese yield formula, the implied yields reflect butterfat recovery in the same or higher range.